 About me

 I am Zhanhong Cheng (程展鸿), a ZJU 100 Young Professor at the Institute of Intelligent Transportation Systems, Zhejiang University.
 I received my Ph.D.
-(2022) in Civil Engineering from McGill University, I continued there as a Postdoctoral Researcher, then joined the Urban AI Lab at the University of Florida as a Postdoctoral Associate.
+(2022) in Civil Engineering from McGill University, where I subsequently worked as a Postdoctoral Researcher.
+Before joining Zhejiang University, I was a Postdoctoral Associate at the Urban AI Lab, University of Florida.
 I hold an M.S.
 (2018) and a B.Eng.
 (2016) in Transportation Engineering, both from Harbin Institute of Technology.

 Research Interests

-My research explores the intersection of Artificial Intelligence (AI) and transportation systems, with extensive work in spatiotemporal data modeling, travel behavior analysis, and public transit operations.
-My current research interests include, but are not limited to:
+My research investigates how Artificial Intelligence (AI) can help predict and simulate complex transportation systems.
+Building on my previous work in spatiotemporal data modeling, travel behavior analysis, and public transit operations, my current interests include:

 News